Power-Systems-Textbook/TextbookSimulations/README.md

     ```

 5. **Clone this repository locally.** Git can be used to clone the repository or a .zip
-file of the repository can be downloaded.
-Using Git through the command line or terminal,
+file of the repository can be downloaded and extracted.
+Using Git through the command line
-clone the repository as follows:
+or terminal, clone the repository as follows:

     ```sh
     git clone https://github.com/Power-Systems-Textbook/TextbookSimulations.git